Outreach and Education Award

 9. timeline

 2. A detailed, itemized budget with justification of the uses of the SVP Outreach and Education Fund support.
-We cannot pay overhead or indirect costs.
+We cannot pay overhead, indirect costs, or support salaries or honoraria.
 Matching funds from other sources are strongly encouraged.

 3. A one page CV for each of the project personnel.